How to Become A Morning Person

 Identify what triggers your morning grouchiness.
 Is it an alarm clock?
 People who talk too loudly?
 Then find a way to avoid these grumpy-triggers so you can start your day off smoothly.

 I have a dog that I have to take outside every morning.
 The combination of fresh air plus the sunlight peaking softly over the eastern horizon does wonders at fully waking me.
 If you don’t have a dog, going outside can be as simple as taking a walk around the block or enjoying your breakfast on your patio or balcony.
 Just find a way to get outside in the morning, even if for only a few minutes.

 4. Give yourself something to look forward to.

 What’s the one thing that you wish you had time to do every day?
-For me, it’s reading and journaling.
-Once I’m home from work in the evening, I’m either spending time with friends or trying to catch up on apartment chores, so simple enjoyments – like reading – get pushed to the side.
-So I begin my mornings by setting aside an hour solely for reading and journaling.
+For me, it’s reading and writing.
+Once I’m home from work in the evening, I’m either spending time with friends or trying to catch up on apartment chores, so simple enjoyments—like reading—get pushed to the side.
+So I begin my mornings by setting aside an hour solely for this.
 Coupled with a cup of coffee and a burning candle, this morning hour has truly become the draw that pulls me out of bed every day.